humdrum-tools/vhv-documentation/filters/dissonant/index.md

 ## URL filtering of repertories ##

-The dissonant tool can be used with works from the Tasso in Music Project through this link:
+The dissonant tool can be used with available repertories by adding the filter to the URL for the works, such as with the Tasso in Music Project:

-Applying the `dissonant` filter:

 [http://verovio.humdrum.org/?k=ey&file=tmp&filter=dissonant](http://verovio.humdrum.org/?k=ey&file=tmp&filter=dissonant)